rohanmahy/mls-sd-cwt-credential/draft-mahy-mls-sd-cwt-credential.md

 } Credential;
 ~~~

-The MLS architecture {{!I-D.ietf-mls-architecture}} describes the Authentication Services as having the following three services (i.e. requirements):
+The MLS architecture {{!RFC9750}} describes the Authentication Services as having the following three services (i.e. requirements):

 1. Issue credentials to clients that attest to bindings between identities and signature key pairs
 2. Enable a client to verify that a credential presented by another client is valid with respect to a reference identifier